-Factually, it’s untrue that infants can swim; however, they do have two reflexes which may trick anyone thinking that infant can swim into baby swimming pool,
+Factually, it’s untrue that infants can swim; however, they do have two reflexes which may trick anyone thinking that infant can swim into swimming pool,

 Babies show two reflexes—the first one is diving reflex, when your baby goes underwater, he can naturally hold his breath.
 This reflex is remarkable in babies who are two to three months old, and you will not see it once the baby is older than 6 months.

 Newborns need proper safety and their parents to begin learning movement in the water after 2 months of age.
-You can start by slowly helping your baby practice floating and gliding, with the help of baby swimming tube in the bathtub.
+You can start by slowly helping your baby practice floating and gliding, with the help of swimming tube in the bathtub.

+Little one around 6 months of age can start taking swim lesson that will introduce them to the world of water, including back float, rollover, freestyling and other swim lessons.
 It is beautiful to see how competent babies are as the way they learn new skills, have a significant effect on their overall development as they keep growing older.

 Children go to the pool and interact with one another and begin to learn new things, and to function in groups.
 They learn new skills and this boosts up their self esteem pretty quickly.

-In addition to that, pool time drains a lot of energy in babies, making them hungry.
-This promotes an increase in your baby’s appetite, which in turn improves their gut health in the long run.
 Babies burn a lot of calories while swimming and this improves their sleeping pattern as well; the extra exercise will help make your baby sleepier.